 Nepal and Spain entered into diplomatic relations on May 13, 1968.
-The Government of Nepal decided to open a residential embassy in Madrid on 20 February 2017.
-H.E Mr. Bharat Bahadur Rayamajhi has been appointed as the first ambassador of Nepal to Spain.
-Residential Embassy of Spain in New Delhi is concurrently accredited to Nepal.
-Spain also has its Honorary Consulate in Kathmandu.
+Nepal opened her embassy in Madrid on January 2018 and came into operation from May 2018.
+His Excellency Mr. Bharat BahadurRayamajhiserved as the first ambassador of Nepal to Spain.
+The Residential Embassy of Spain in Delhi is concurrently accredited to Nepal.
+Likewise, Spain has its Honorary Consulate in Kathmandu.

-Exchange of Visits
+Exchange of Visits/ Meetings:

-The major exports from Nepal to Spain include goatskin, incense sticks, leather goods, woolen carpets, handicrafts, garments, Nepalese paper and paper products.
+The major exports to Spain include goatskin, incense sticks, leather goods, woolen carpets, handicrafts, garments, Nepalese paper and paper products.
 Likewise, Nepal’s imports from Spain consist of chemicals, synthetic, woolen and polyster blanket, electrical goods, kitchen equipment.

-Value in NRS
+Value in USD

-A significant number of tourists arrive in Nepal from Spain each year.
+A Cultural Agreement was signed between the Governments of Nepal and Spain on 19 September 1983 to promote cooperation between higher institutions of learning and education in the two countries.
+About 16,000 Nepali nationals are residing in Spain in different professions.
+Similarly, a significant number of tourists arrive in Nepal from Spain each year.
 The following figures show the tourist arrivals from Spain in the past few years.